EderV/spring-oauth2/README.md

 - **Flyway** for database migrations
 - **MySQL** as the primary database
 - **Lombok** and **MapStruct** for code generation and mapping

+## Endpoints
+- **Authentication endpoints**
+  - /api/v1/auth/**: Public endpoints for user authentication and token generation.
+- **Protected endpoints**
+  - /api/v1/home/admin: Accessible only to users with the ADMIN role.
+  - /api/v1/home: Accessible only to users with the USER role.